 The WYSO Center for Music Breaks Ground on East Washington Avenue

 Wisconsin Youth Symphony Orchestra recently broke ground on the construction of its new 40,085 SF rehearsal and performance space.
 The building will feature three state-of-the-art rehearsal halls, eight studios, nine practice rooms, administrative offices, and a music library.
-The music center is set to be fully operational in the fall of 2023.
+The music center is set to be fully operational early 2024.

 Strang Project Team: Larry Barton, Drew Martin, Tim Crum, Erica Ostendorf Mullins